 Supporting the development of national security technologies and keeping those technologies from adversaries is a key factor in any nation’s comparative advantage.
 More than any particular enforcement strategy or rule, striking the right balance between those twin goals requires a deep understanding of how technology may be used today, and evolve tomorrow.
 This is only possible when the multiplex of regulators collaborates as one, and with technology producers, they must regulate.

 But such collaborative regulation is only possible when different regulators and technology producers trust each other.
-When teams share trust, then they can recognize their shared purpose.
-This mentality can lead to increased efficiency and interoperability toward a common goal.
+When teams share trust, then they can recognise their shared purpose.
+This mentality can lead to increased efficiency and interoperability towards a common goal.
 This cultural shift is similar to that which occurred within the intelligence community following 9/11.
-In the wake of the 9/11 Commission report, Congress established a number of cross-cutting organizations, common training requirements, and other reforms across a variety of agencies and programs.39 The results were impressive, with the former Director of National Intelligence observing that, “we now collaborate on intelligence collection and analysis in ways that were unheard of 10 years ago.”40 Therefore, the first step toward more collaborative regulation of national security technologies is to establish communities of trust across different regulators and technology producers, both domestic and international.
+In the wake of the 9/11 Commission report, Parliament established a number of cross-cutting organisations, common training requirements, and other reforms across a variety of agencies and programmes.
+39 The results were impressive, with the former Director of National Intelligence observing that, “we now collaborate on intelligence collection and analysis in ways that were unheard of 10 years ago.”
+40 Therefore, the first step towards more collaborative regulation of national security technologies is to establish communities of trust across different regulators and technology producers, both domestic and international.
 As trust and interoperability grow, opportunities for further integration—the use of shared data, for example—can become natural progressions.

 Establishing trust can seem like a difficult first step, but the stakes have never been higher.
 New commercial-origin technologies may become so pervasive that they could have the potential to undermine the very core of democracy in a way explosives or chemical weapons never could.
 How the United Kingdom approaches its regulation of these powerful technologies today will have lasting impacts on our future security and on the world.